Habibah28/Upload-Download-PDF-File-Demo/README.md

 Reference: <a href="https://www.simplifiedcoding.net/upload-pdf-file-server-android">Simplified Coding</a><br><br>

 Just change the domain name in Config.java file to your own.
-Please refer to reference for MySQL database and php code.
+Please refer to reference for MySQL database and php code.<br><br>

+The file for Upload and Download already in their own folders.<br><br>

+With this project, you can:<br>
+1. Choose any PDF file<br>
+2. Give file name<br>
+3. Upload the file to server, and monitor the process.<br><br>

+Warning: The list of PDFs fetched have <b>NO FILTER</b> of which user uploaded what.